harrykendell/ARTIQ/README.md

 - [ReadADC](repository/fragments/read_adc.py): Controls a [Sampler channel](https://m-labs.hk/artiq/manual/core_drivers_reference.html#module-artiq.coredevice.sampler) ADC to read a voltage
 - [PcoCamera](repository/imaging/PCO_Camera.py): Controls the [PCO Pixelfly 1.4 USB](https://www.excelitas.com/product/pcopixelfly-14-usb) camera over Ethernet and analog triggers

-These are augmented by higher level *Fragments* exposing experimental concepts:
+These are augmented by higher level `Fragments` exposing experimental concepts:
-- [SetBeamsToDefaults](repository/fragments/default_beam_setter.py): To reset beams to their default settings for Freq./Amp./etc.
+- [SetBeamsToDefaults](repository/fragments/default_beam_setter.py): To reset beams to their default settings of Freq./Amp./etc.
-- [ControlBeamsWithoutCoolingAOM](repository/fragments/beam_setter.py): To toggle beams on/off with a shutter/AOM combo.
+- [ControlBeamsWithoutCoolingAOM](repository/fragments/beam_setter.py): To toggle beam(s) on/off with a shutter/AOM combo.
 - [AbsorptionImage](repository/imaging/absorption_image.py): To take triple exposure images of atoms.
-- [Ramp](repository/fragments/ramp.py): A generic linear ramp step in an experiment (see below)
+- [Ramp](repository/fragments/ramp.py): A generic linear ramp step in an experiment ([see below](#ramps))
 - [MOT](repository/fragments/mot.py): This represents the whole MOT
   - Loading
   - Cooling

+Many of these `Fragments` also define `ExpFragments` in their own file to support being run on their own.

+### Ramps
+The ramp fragment has been created to address the common problem of wanting to vary some number of parameters smoothly in a single ramp.
+It represents a single stage of an experiment with some useful features:
+- Simultaneous ramping of any number of devices
+- Pulls default values from devices.py
+- Can use the final from other ramps as its initial value
+- Creates *NDScan* parameters for all values that aren't chained See the [example](repository/tests/ramping_phase.py) for more details.

 ## GUI
 We also have a basic GUI which offers general control over the experiment in real time.
 This is run as an experiment and blocks other experiments while it runs.